OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

 #### GPG setup

-Each user will need to generate a GPG key as follows (if they don't already have one):
+Each user will need to generate a GPG key as follows (if they don't already have one).
+Run the following command, choose RSA/RSA keys with a 4096 bit key length, give it a good password, and choose an email address to associate the key with:

     gpg --full-gen-key

-Choose RSA/RSA keys with a 4096 bit key length, give it a good password, and choose an email address to associate the key with.

 You will then need to export your public key to a file: